~ Celebrating 29 Years of Excellence ~

 If you would like some customized assistance in loan pre-qualification and/or someone to help you find and arrange for financing to suit your individual needs, you may like to contact your bank or credit union and ask them what they can do for you.

-Will you be an owner-builder, looking for a flexible construction loan?
+Will you be an owner-builder, looking for favorable financing or even a flexible construction loan?

 ~ Made in Hawaii ~